MichaelLarocca/blog-michael-jude-larocca/posts/2021/08-21/DarinDoria_WhatSeniorFront-EndEngineerslookFor.md

 * Have less experience
 * Will know core principles

-Darian tells us that interns need a lot of support and resources from one or multiple team members to help "**bring them up to speed**."
+Darin tells us that interns need a lot of support and resources from one or multiple team members to help "**bring them up to speed**."

 ---